 - develop their interest in Welsh and enthusiasm for the language.
-They should be inspired, stimulated and challenged through the study of a broad, coherent, satisfying and rewarding course. - · develop their confidence when communicating effectively in Welsh. - develop essential skills while undertaking practical tasks which fulfil the needs of candidates, employers and further education. - develop their skills to make practical use of the language in order to communicate effectively, usefully and appropriately in the bilingual society of the 21st century.
+They should be inspired, stimulated and challenged through the study of a broad, coherent, satisfying and rewarding course - develop their confidence when communicating effectively in Welsh - develop essential skills while undertaking practical tasks which fulfil the needs of candidates, employers and further education - develop their skills to make practical use of the language in order to communicate effectively, usefully and appropriately in the bilingual society of the 21st century.

 During the course, pupils will complete 4 units; 1 in Year 10 and the other 3 in Year 11.
-Two of the four units include prescribed speaking and listening tasks; and two include an external reading and writing exam.
+Two of the four units include prescribed speaking and listening tasks, and two include an external reading and writing exam.
 All examinations are single tier, which will allow all pupils to access all of the grades.
-This is a new and exciting examination for teaching from September 2017, with a focus on giving pupils greater access to Welsh at an advanced level and in the workplace.
+This new specification gives pupils greater access to Welsh at an advanced level and in the workplace.